Sunday, July 30, 2017

 I love finding YouTube channels with great Atari ST content and The New Retro Show is one such place to get my fix.
 It's run by a fella with a beard, called Mike!
 He's been addicted to the ST since he first got to play Dungeon Master (there's a shocker) and currently owns two machines: a Mega STe and a 1040 ST.

-Now, after watching this video I came up with the idea for a challenge and suggested a few games which have all appeared on AtariCrypt: Chubby Gristle, Cybernoid, Zynaps, along with a few others.
+After watching his video I came up with the idea for a challenge and suggested a few games that have appeared on AtariCrypt: Chubby Gristle, Cybernoid, Zynaps, along with others.
 Shockingly, he actually agreed to the challenge (Muwhahaha!!) and released the first Ironman Challenge which you can watch here.

 My thanks to Mike for taking on my silly challenge but I am now looking forward to the second part!!